0113 297 1200

 Experience

-Before joining chambers, Sarah spent 5 years working as a Home Office Presenting office, gaining experience within the First-Tier and Upper Tier Tribunal of the Immigration and Asylum Chamber, where she dealt with appeals relating to asylum, human rights, European law and deportation.
+Before joining chambers, Sarah worked as a Home Office Presenting Officer, gaining experience within the First-Tier and Upper Tribunal of the Immigration and Asylum Chamber, where she dealt with appeals relating to asylum, human rights, European law and deportation.

 In addition to this, Sarah worked at the University of York as a Problem Based Learning Tutor and at BPP Law School (Leeds) as a Visiting Lecturer, teaching the Asylum, Detention, Deportation and Extradition module.